psi4/psi4/doc/userman/sphinx_psithon_doc/source/index.rst

       meaning (e.g., \t for tab, \b for bell, \n for newline) must be escaped (e.g., \\text or \\beta).

+..
+These are abbreviations for arrows indicating default values
 .. |dl| replace:: :math:`\Rightarrow`
 .. |dr| replace:: :math:`\Leftarrow`